When building their website, photographers often get stuck when creating the About page.

-People usually have a hard time writing their bio because they’re unfamiliar with their target audience, therefore they don’t know how to tailor the text properly.
+People usually have a hard time writing a short description about themselves, because they’re unfamiliar with their target audience, therefore they don’t know how to tailor the text properly.
 Or they do, but it’s simply difficult to satisfy different types of visitors (some will want facts, some will want more personality/creativity).

 Let’s explore all the main aspects that go into building a great “About” page for your photography website:

 1. About page navigation item

 First of all, how should you call it?

 The norm these days is to name it “About”, with “Bio” the second most popular option.
 Any other “creative” option creates more confusion (Experience, Skills, History, Info etc.)

 If you’re a group of photographers or an agency, “About Us” is more appropriate.

 As for its position in the menu, it usually sits second (after “Home”) or towards the end (before “Contact” which should be last).

 2. Title of the About page